als-computing/bluesky-web/README.md

 docker compose stop
 ```
 ## Start EPICS
-If an EPICS IOC is not already running and accessible, then follow these instructions to run EPICS in a container.
-The image used for this container contains EPICS base 7 and synApps.
+If an EPICS IOC is not already running and accessible from the computer running the application, then follow these instructions to run EPICS in a container.
+The image used for this container contains EPICS base 7, synApps, and ADSimDetector.

 First clone down the repo
 ```